-- · with respect to our cinema operations: - O the number and attractiveness to moviegoers of the films released in future periods; - O the amount of money spent by film distributors to promote their motion pictures; - O the licensing fees and terms required by film distributors from motion picture exhibitors in order to exhibit their films; - O the comparative attractiveness of motion pictures as a source of entertainment and willingness and/or ability of consumers (i) to spend their dollars on entertainment and (ii) to spend their entertainment dollars on movies in and outside the home environment; - O the extent to which we encounter competition from other cinema exhibitors, from other sources of outside-the-home entertainment, and from inside-the-home entertainment options, such as "home theaters" and competitive film product distribution technology, such as, by way of example, cable, satellite broadcast and Blu-ray/DVD rentals and sales, and so called "movies on demand"; - O the cost and impact of improvements to our cinemas, such as improved seating, enhanced food and beverage offerings and other improvements; - disruptions from theater improvements; - 0 the extent to and the efficiency with which we are able to integrate acquisitions of cinema circuits with our existing operations; and. - O certain of our activities are in geologically active areas, creating a risk of damage and/or disruption of real estate and/or cinema businesses from earthquakes. - · with respect to our real estate development and operation activities: - 0 the rental rates and capitalization rates applicable to the markets in which we operate and the quality of properties that we own: - O the extent to which we can obtain on a timely basis the various land use approvals and entitlements needed to develop our properties; - O the risks and uncertainties associated with real estate development; - O the availability and cost of labor and materials; - O the ability to obtain all permits to construct improvements; - O the ability to finance improvements; - O the disruptions from construction; - O the possibility of construction delays, work stoppage and material shortage; - O competition for development sites and tenants; - o environmental remediation issues; - O the extent to which our cinemas can continue to serve as an anchor tenant that will, in turn, be influenced by the same factors as those that will influence generally the results of our cinema operations; - 0 the increased depreciation and amortization expenses as construction projects transition to leased real property; - 0 the ability to negotiate and execute joint venture opportunities and relationships; and - O certain of our activities are in geologically active areas, creating a risk of damage and/or disruption of real estate and/or cinema businesses from earthquakes.
+- · with respect to our cinema operations: - O the number and attractiveness to moviegoers of the films released in future periods; - 0 the amount of money spent by film distributors to promote their motion pictures; - O the licensing fees and terms required by film distributors from motion picture exhibitors in order to exhibit their films; - the comparative attractiveness of motion pictures as a source of entertainment and willingness and/or ability of consumers (i) to spend their dollars on entertainment and (ii) to spend their entertainment dollars on movies in and outside the home environment; - 0 the extent to which we encounter competition from other cinema exhibitors, from other sources of outside-the-home entertainment, and from inside-the-home entertainment options, such as "home theaters" and competitive film product distribution technology, such as, by way of example, cable, satellite broadcast and Blu-ray/DVD rentals and sales, and so called "movies on demand"; - O the impact of certain competitors' subscription or advance pay programs; - 0 the cost and impact of improvements to our cinemas, such as improved seating, enhanced food and beverage offerings and other improvements; - disruptions during theater improvements; - 0 the extent to and the efficiency with which we are able to integrate acquisitions of cinema circuits with our existing operations; and - 0 certain of our activities are in geologically active areas, creating a risk of damage and/or disruption of real estate and/or cinema businesses from earthquakes. - with respect to our real estate development and operation activities: - 0 the rental rates and capitalization rates applicable to the markets in which we operate and the quality of properties that we own: - O the ability to negotiate and execute lease agreements with material tenants; - the extent to which we can obtain on a timely basis the various land use approvals and entitlements needed to develop our properties; - O the risks and uncertainties associated with real estate development; - O the availability and cost of labor and materials; - O the ability to obtain all permits to construct improvements; - O the ability to finance improvements; - O the disruptions from construction; - O the possibility of construction delays, work stoppage and material shortage; - O competition for development sites and tenants; - environmental remediation issues; - O the extent to which our cinemas can continue to serve as an anchor tenant that will, in turn, be influenced by the same factors as will influence generally the results of our cinema operations; - the increased depreciation and amortization expense as construction projects transition to leased real property; - O the ability to negotiate and execute joint venture opportunities and relationships; and - o certain of our activities are in geologically active areas, creating a risk of damage and/or disruption of real estate and/or cinema businesses from earthquakes.